Skip to main content

 • Pulling key details from medical records and notes.

 Information Extraction uses default storage to store temporary data transformations, model checkpoints, and internal metadata that power each agent.
-On agent deletion, all data associated with the agent is removed from default storage.
+When you delete an agent, Databricks removes all data associated with the agent from default storage.

 Requirements